cynthialmy/cynthialmy.github.io/_posts/2024-01-03-new-parents.md

 The initial research surfaced a broad landscape of parental pain: purchase decisions, cleaning routines, space management, social isolation, product safety concerns, and time scarcity.
 The temptation was to build a platform that addressed all of these.
 I deliberately narrowed the scope by applying three filters:

 1. **Frequency x severity.** I mapped each pain point on a 2x2 of how often it occurs and how intensely parents feel it.
 Meal planning, daily scheduling, and in-the-moment parenting decisions scored highest on both axes.
-Purchase decisions and space management were episodic -- painful when they happen, but not daily.
+Purchase decisions and space management were episodic: painful when they happen, but not daily.

 2. **Automation feasibility.** I evaluated which problems could be meaningfully improved by AI-generated suggestions versus those that required physical action, marketplace dynamics, or community infrastructure.
 Task generation, meal planning, and parenting scripts are strong AI candidates because the inputs are structured (child's age, dietary constraints, time of day) and the outputs are low-risk (a suggestion, not a binding action).

-3. **Trust threshold.** Some pain points -- formula selection, safety-critical product choices -- carry high stakes where parents are unlikely to trust an AI recommendation without extensive validation.
+3. **Trust threshold.** Some pain points, such as formula selection and safety-critical product choices, carry high stakes where parents are unlikely to trust an AI recommendation without extensive validation.
 I explicitly scoped these out of the MVP to avoid the trust deficit that kills early-stage AI products.

 ### What I explicitly decided not to solve